 “If you’re running a GFRC pump rig,” suggests French, “this is the mixer you need to use.
 It mixes in the fiber better than any other type.
-In order for the mix to go through a pump, the glass needs to be mixed well.
+In order for the mix to go through a pump, you need to mix the glass very well.
 If you leave it in there too long, however, it will shred the glass fiber.”

 If you don’t want to mix in buckets, and you can’t afford a high-shear machine that costs $12,000 to $20,000, is there an alternative?

 Surprisingly, everyone agreed that a vertical-shaft or pan mixer was a great choice for GFRC.
 Several mentioned the Imer Mortarman 360 specifically in terms of performance and size.
-Although it does not produce as fast as a big, high-shear mixer, the result with this type of mixer is deemed more than adequate by our entire panel.
+Although it does not produce as fast as a big, high-shear mixer, the entire panel deemed the result with this type of mixer as more than adequate.
 One typically costs about $5,000 to $6,000.

 French says the 360 was a “revolutionary experience for me.
 We put in 300 pounds dry weight — 345 with water — and don’t think twice about it.”

-Girard also mentioned a specialized GFRC mixer made by RimCraft Technologies Inc. This product, the GFRC Mini Mixer, cannot be found on the company’s website, but it is a high-shear mixer with two speeds and a claimed 150-pound batch capacity.
+Girard also mentioned a specialized GFRC mixer made by RimCraft Technologies Inc. This product, the GFRC Mini Mixer, is not on the company’s website, but it is a high-shear mixer with two speeds and a claimed 150-pound batch capacity.

 Looking for the right mixer?Offered by Concrete Decor Store